Ernest W. Burgess Award

 The award is given in memory of Ernest W. Burgess, a noted professor at the University of Chicago with a career spanning five decades.
 He was an NCFR co-founder and became NCFR's fourth president.
 Dr. Burgess was a pioneer in his contributions to marriage and family research in America.
 The award recognizes outstanding scholarly achievement during the course of a career in the study of families.
 The recipient is chosen in recognition of continuous and meritorious contributions to theory and research in the family field.

-The winner receives a $1,000 cash award, up to $750 in travel allowance, and a plaque.
+The winner receives a $750 cash award and a plaque.
 The award is presented biennially (even years).
 He/she presents the Ernest Burgess Award Address during the NCFR Annual Conference (even years) and commits first publication rights to the Journal of Marriage and Family.

 The applicant should have a superior research program designed and executed, as demonstrated by: